Memnoc/rust_neural_network_sample/README.md

 2. **Back-propagation**: Calculating gradients (derivatives) to adjust weights based on prediction errors
 3. **Gradient descent**: The process of incrementally updating weights to minimize errors

-The matrices in your code represent the following:
+The matrices in the code represent the following:

 - `weights1`: Connections from input layer to hidden layer (3×2 matrix)
 - `biases1`: Bias terms for the hidden layer (3 values)